 - have set systems in place for planning dinners

-- writing a grocery list is a not a big deal.
+And all these things mean that writing a succinct grocery list is a not a big deal!

 I've managed to get my big shops down to once a month, with a top-up once a fortnight and as needed for essentials like milk, bread, eggs, yoghurt.
 This is because I plan out the month and know what is coming up.
 By following this 4-step process, my kitchen stays organised and I feel more on top of things.